eat-healthy-for-less/eat-healthy-for-less.github.io/index.md

    Less really just turns what my Mom taught me about grocery shopping into an app to help others learn the same techniques."

  * Jason Mow.
-Student at University of Pennsylvania.
+Student at University of Pennsylvania, Android intern at Upthere.
 Front end, integration, and demo lead.
+Will never buy too much or too little at the grocery store again.

  * Sid Askary.
 Coder, data wrangler, and outreach.